Table of Contents

 The idea of trends or styles that only last a short time before becoming dated is entirely incongruent in the world of logo design.

-Below I will outline my favourite fashion logo designs of all time.
+Below I will outline my favourite clothing brands and fashion logo designs of all time.

 Helly Hansen was a Norwegian captain who, in 1877, started producing oilskin jackets, clothing and tarpaulins made from linen soaked in linseed oil.

 Today they are recognised for outdoor sports gear, waterproof fishing gear and apparel for the sailing and snow sports community.

 The creatively combined HH fashion logo design splits at the diagonal to present a unique and memorable mark for the brand.

 Set in Helvetica Bold, the logotype shows balance, with boldness, often set in the red and white associated with Switzerland.

 One of the most easily popular and instantly recognised fashion brand logos in the world, Hugo Boss AG was founded in 1924 by the legendary fashion designer Hugo Ferdinand Boss.

 The logotype is incredibly simple, set in a customised Univers typeface, in black and white.

 This represents integrity, elegance and excellence in the brand interpretation.